-Ability of a material to absorb energy is called toughness.
-Structural steels they have high toughness values; thus they are very suitable for construction applications.
+The ability of a material to absorb energy is called toughness.
+Structural steels have high toughness values; thus they are very suitable for construction applications.
 They are both strong and ductile.
-Also it should be mentioned that the main difference between mild and structural steel is that structural steels are stiffer in order to carry higher loads without needless sagging.
+Also, it should be mentioned that the main difference between mild and structural steel is that structural steels are stiffer in order to carry higher loads without needless sagging.

 6.)
 Structural Steels Applications

 What comes to your mind when you hear the word structural steel?
 Hopefully, it’s not just construction.
 Structural Steel is that the most preferential metal by architects, designers, engineers, contractors, and fabricators.
 Due to properties especially highly durable, corrosion-resistant, tensile, and relatively low price has found used in various fields.

 Structural steel has varied applications in the construction industry.
 It is generally used in designing and building industrial places.
 Structural steel has a high strength/weight ratio that makes it excellent to use in the construction of enormous structures such as buildings, warehouses, bridges, factories, etc. Steel frames, beams, columns, bars, girders, plates, and many others are created by structural steel fabricators which are used in the construction industry.
 Every year, about 25% of structural steels are used in the construction of buildings.

 The mining industry has a lot of applications of structural steel.
 Most of the components in the mining substructure are reinforced using structural steel.
 All workshops, offices, structural parts of mines such as mining screens, fluidized bed boilers, buildings are made with structural steel.
 Structural steel is easy to clean because of its smooth surface.
 Therefore, do not interfere with other elements